 The Citi Cashback Credit Card, formerly known as Citi Dividend Card, is one of the best credit cards for cash back because of its rebate program emphasizing food.
-The shining point of this card is its 8% cashback on both dining and grocery.
+The shining point of this card is its 8% cashback on both dining, grocery and Grab rides.
 For people who tend to eat out just as often as they cook at home, Citi Cashback serves as a convenient way of saving money on all of their meals.

 Though it doesn't provide benefits for entertainment, shopping and utility expenses, Citi Cashback card more than compensates by providing a 21% off on petrol and another S$120 of cash rebate welcome gift.
-It also has a relatively high cap on monthly cash rebate of S$75, which can add up to S$900 of cash rebate per year!
+It also has a relatively high cap on monthly cash rebate of S$100, which can add up to S$1,200 of cash rebate per year!
+Currently, Citi is running a promotion that boosts your rebate on Grab to 20% until 6 July 2017, and petrol discount to 24.32% until 30 April 2017.
 If you are looking for a way to save money on all your meals in and out of home, Citi Cashback card could be an excellent choice for you.

 Pros of Citi Cashback Card

 - 8% cash back on grocery, dining